 Funding future lawyers

-The Phil Michaels Legal Interns Scholarship Fund provides year-long paid internships for aspiring young environmental lawyers.
-Our newest intern, Conso Enobakhare, says:
+The Phil Michaels Legal Interns Scholarship Fund provides year-long paid internships for aspiring environmental lawyers.
+Our former intern, Conso Enobakhare, says:

 "Campaigning for environmental justice reflects my desire to understand how the rule of law can be harnessed to bring about urgent change.
 The current political climate makes this experience even more worthwhile, as I get practical insight on environmental litigation and policy making in the UK.
 This year at Friends of the Earth will give me the confidence and tools to progress into a career as an environmental lawyer."